What pops into your mind when you see the word, "liberation"?

 Pyrometallurgy, as the name suggests, involves high temperatures to refine the sulphide copper concentrate.
 The concentrate is heated in a furnace in a process called smelting, causing the copper concentrate to separate into two layers, the slag layer which contains the impurities and the matter layer which contains copper reaching varying around 55% purity.
 The sulfides are driven off and collected as SO2 gas that is used to produce sulfuric acid.
 The copper matte is mixed with reagents in a converter to rid of the remaining sulfides and oxides to produce blister copper containing 97-98% copper.
-The blister copper is cast into anodes for electrolytic refining where the impure copper is electrorefined into pure copper cathode.
+The blister copper is cast into anodes for electrolytic refining where the impure copper is electro-refined into the pure copper cathode.
 The process involves passing an electrical current across the copper anode and an inert cathode submersed in an acidic sulphate solution.
 The impure copper at the anode dissolves into the acidic solution and is deposited at the cathode as pure copper.
 The pure copper cathode is sold to copper mills that produce finished products such as copper wire, rod, etc.

 Liberating the Electrorefinery